Theydon Bois

-Theydon Bois is inside the M25 motorway near to its junction with the M11 motorway.
-It is served by Theydon Bois tube station on the Central line and has one primary school, Theydon Bois County Primary School.
+Theydon Bois is inside the M25 motorway near its junction with the M11 motorway.
+It is served by Theydon Bois tube station on the Central line and has one primary school, Theydon Bois Primary School.
 It lies on the edge of Epping Forest.
-It also has the Theydon Bois Interchange.
+It also has the Theydon Bois Interchange, and is well known in the area for having no street lights.

-A notable characteristic of the village is its almost complete absence of street lighting.
-Villagers have consistently voted against the installation of such lighting for decades, fearing that it would damage the traditional village ambience and require a rise in council tax.
-Only the approach to the tube station features a small number of lampposts.

 History

 Theydon first occurs as Thecdene in 1062; it probably comes from Old English thæc + denu 'valley where thatching materials are got'.
-The second part of the name refers to the family of Bois (de Bosco), which held the manor in the 12th and 13th centuries.
+The second part of the name refers to the family of Bois (previously, and variously, de Bois, de Boys or de Bosco), which held the manor in the 12th and 13th centuries.
 For the village name, the pronunciation is either "boyce" or "boys".
-When the Great Eastern Railway built its branch to Ongar, it asked the clerk of the Epping Parish Council, John Windas, how it should be spelled.
+When the Great Eastern Railway built its branch to Ongar, it asked the clerk of the Epping Parish Council, John Windas, how it should be spelt.
 As he had some knowledge of French and in view of the village's proximity to the forest, he suggested the best spelling would be 'Bois'.

 Theydon Hall, which is on the site of the ancient manor house, is south of the green on the Abridge road.
 Theydon Hall was the manor house until early in the 17th century.
 The old parish church was nearby, demolished in 1843.